Tiramisu Cake with Italian Sponge Cake

 Mascarpone Cream

-- Add the vanilla bean paste and turn the mixer to medium speed.
-Stream in the cold heavy whipping cream in 3-4 increments, stopping to scrape the edge of the bowl each time.
+- With the mixer running, stream in the cold heavy whipping cream in 3-4 increments, stopping to scrape the edge of the bowl each time.

 - Once all the heavy whipping cream is added, it may seem soft so turn the mixer up to full speed and it should thicken and hold peaks within a couple of minutes.
-Donโt over-beat once youโve reached this stage.
+Don’t over-beat once you’ve reached this stage.

 Assemble